patractlabs/substrate-contracts-book/docs/europa/guides/debug-example.md

 **Note** erc20.wasm must be used here instead of erc20-opt.wasm, otherwise the wasm backtrace cannot be printed normally.

-During the deployment process, you will encounter `DuplicateTopics` and the Europa log is as follows.
+During the deployment process, you will encounter `DuplicateTopics` and the Europa log looks like:

 ```sh
 1: NestedRuntime {